Types of Degrees Electromechanical Engineering Majors Are Getting

 |Hispanic or Latino||46|

-Students from other countries are interested in Electromechanical Engineering Tech, too.
+Electromechanical Engineering Tech appeals to people across the globe.
 About 10.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia